bsdpot/potluck/vault/README.md

 This new token ```s.newtoken``` can be used to unseal the cluster nodes.
 A new token must be generated for each node in the cluster.

+## Cluster leader node using raft storage
+To unseal a cluster leader, make use of a wrapped key generated on the unseal node.
+Pass it in with ```-E UNSEALTOKEN=<wrapped token>```

+Once running, you can login and run the script ```/root/cli-vault-auto-login.sh``` to automatically login to vault in the CLI and return a token for use in additional vault instances, in addition to an unseal token.

+To generate a token for PKI, run ```pot term vault-clone``` and then ```/root/issue-pki-token.sh```.

-## Cluster Node using raft storage
+## Cluster follower node using raft storage
 To unseal a cluster node, make use of a wrapped key generated on the unseal node.
 Pass it in with ```-E UNSEALTOKEN=<wrapped token>```

+A leader node should already exist, and must be passed in with the parameter ```-E VAULTLEADER=<IP>```.

+A leader token is also required and must be passed in the the paramter ```-E LEADERTOKEN=<login token from unsealed leader>```.

 The cluster node will be automatically unsealed and join the cluster.
-Repeat for 3 or 5 nodes in the vault cluster.
+Repeat for all additional nodes in the vault cluster.

+## Example Cluster usage
 This cluster can then be used as a kv store.

 ```